mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/templates.md

 returns `true` if the `example.txt` file exists, `false` otherwise.

 The file name can be a relative or an absolute path.
 Please note that when a relative path is used, it's always resolved to the current working directory and other configured directories are ignored.

-The Java version of Nyx, including Gradle, also supports the dotted notation for this function so you can use `file.exists` or `fileExists`.
-However the dotted notation is deprecated and will be removed in future releases so use the camel case notation `fileExists`.
-{: .notice--warning}

 ## Example